lf-edge/eden/README.md

 ## Quickstart

-Starts nginx Dockerhib image on port 8028, so you will be able to access it via http://<EVE-IP>:8028 EVE IP is displayed using `eden status` command
+Starts nginx Dockerhib image on port 8028, so you will be able to access it via http://my.eve.ip:8028 my.eve.ip is displayed using `eden status` command

 ```console
 git clone https://github.com/lf-edge/eden.git